-This morning someone sent me JD Greear’s Facebook Live statement from Thursday, May 24th, about the needs of the Southern Baptist Convention.
+On Thursday, May 24th, JD Greear posted a Facebook Live about the needs of the Southern Baptist Convention.
 This is it.

 I’m following Greear’s admonition that we seek to think the best of our fellow Christians, in saying that until further information is forthcoming, my hope is that he simply doesn’t understand several things, wickedness being one of them, and how it has infiltrated churches, even churches in his organization.
 This is the best light I can put on his talk.

-Beginning after the introduction, at approximately two minutes in, Greear gives a list of eight principles the SBC needs to commit or recommit to.
-I’m commenting primarily on the ones that have to do with helping the abused and exposing the abusers.
+Beginning after the introduction, at approximately two minutes in, Greear gives several principles the SBC needs to commit or recommit to.
+I’m commenting only on the ones that have to do with helping the abused and exposing the abusers.

 Cultures that insist on transparency of leadership and refuses to tolerate or turn a blind eye to abuses of power.
 We’ve seen revelations of a number of decisions that have been made in secret that should have been with a lot more transparency and we’re seeing the bad fruit of that.